db42/PySyncIt/README.md

 #### Code Structure:
 1. syncit.cfg: Configuration file.

-2. Node.py contains the base class for Server and Client.
-Server.py and Client.py extends the base class.
+2. node.py contains the base class for Server and Client. server.py and client.py contains Server and Client classes which extend the base class.

 3. rpc.py: helper class for rpc functions.

-4. PersistentSet.py: Implements persistent data structure using pickle.
+4. persistence.py: Implements persistent data structure using pickle.

+5. monitor.py: Main executable file

+### Contribution/Suggestions
+Feel free to test, fork and give suggestions.
+(Note: please do not use important files/directories to experiment with this application.)